UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 We mentioned before that memory access speeds are a real issue in supercomputing, and adding more and more CPU-cores to the same memory bus just makes the contention even worse.

 The standard solution is to have a memory cache.
 This is basically a small amount of scratch memory on every CPU-core, which is very fast.
 However, it is also quite small - well under a megabyte when the total memory will be more than a thousand times larger - so how can it help us?
+The standard solution is to have a memory cache; a small, high-speed storage area located on each CPU-core.
+It allows the core to access frequently used data much faster than from main memory.
+However, it is also quite small, well under a megabyte, representing less than a thousandth of the total memory.
 Think of the analogy with many workers sharing an office.
 The obvious solution to avoid always queueing up to access the shared whiteboard is to take a temporary copy of what you are working on.
 Imagine that each worker has a small notebook: when you need to read data from the whiteboard, you fill your notebook with everything you need and then you can work happily on your own at your desk while other people access the whiteboard.

 This works very well for a single worker: you can work entirely from your personal notebook for long periods, and then transfer any updated results to the whiteboard before moving on to the next piece of work.